Rational partition models under iterative proportional scaling: Generalized Running Intersection Property

 where equality follows from Lemma \ref{lem:GRIPMLE}.
-Since $C^{K+1}_{\Scal(K+1,j)} = \frac{c_j}{c^{K}_j}$ this implies that $p^{K+1}$ is exactly the MLE of $\Mcal_{A^{1,\hdots,K+1}}$ by Proposition \ref{cor:GRIPMLE}.
+Since $C^{K+1}_{\Scal(K+1,j)} = \frac{c_j^{K+1}}{c^{K}_j}$ this implies that $p^{K+1}$ is exactly the MLE of $\Mcal_{A^{1,\hdots,K+1}}$ by Proposition \ref{cor:GRIPMLE}.
 By induction this proves the result. \end{proof}

-\begin{remark} In order to prove the one-cycle convergence for GRIP in Theorem \ref{thm:GRIPOneCycle} we took three important steps, which are similar to the structure of the proof of one-cycle convergence in the case of the RIP in \cite{SH74} Theorem 5.3.
+In order to prove one-cycle convergence for models satisfying the GRIP in Theorem \ref{thm:GRIPOneCycle}, we took three important steps, which are similar to the structure of the proof of one-cycle convergence in the case of the RIP in \cite{SH74} Theorem 5.3.
 There the author first proves in Lemma 5.8 that the MLE can be written as a normalized product of the MLE for two submodels.
 We use a generalization of this result from \cite{AKK20} in Lemma \ref{lem:GRIPMLE} to show the structure of the MLE.
 This corresponds to Theorem 5.1 in \cite{SH74}.
-Finally, in Theorem \ref{thm:GRIPOneCycle} and Theorem 5.3 in \cite{SH74}, respectively, the now known structure of the MLE is used in the induction to show one-cycle convergence. \end{remark}
+Finally, in Theorem \ref{thm:GRIPOneCycle} and Theorem 5.3 in \cite{SH74}, respectively, the now known structure of the MLE is used in the induction to show one-cycle convergence.

 Not only does the proof of Theorem \ref{thm:GRIPOneCycle} show that the IPS algorithm constructs the MLE in one cycle, but also that at the $\ell$-th step the vector $p^\ell$ is exactly the MLE of the $A^{1,\hdots,\ell}$.
 It is natural to ask if the property of producing the MLE in one cycle also characterizes \multipart matrices satisfying the GRIP.
 However, we can immediately see that this is not the case in general.
 Consider a $n\times m$ \multipart matrix $A$ with $k$ partitions such that $A^k$ is the identity matrix $I_m$.
 Then $\Mcal_A$ is the entire simplex $\Delta_{m-1}$ and IPS automatically produces vector $d$ (the MLE of $\Mcal_A$ in this case) regardless of the first $k-1$ partitions.

 \begin{remark} For a \multipart matrix $A$ with $k=2$, it is possible to show that if the IPS algorithm produces the MLE in one cycle, then $A$ satisfies the GRIP.
 This relies on being able to explicitly write the coordinate functions of the MLE as a product of linear forms that must satisfy the Horn uniformization \cite{DMS19, HS14}.
 While the above counter-example implies that this is not the case for $k=3$, it would be interesting to investigate whether requiring IPS to produce the MLE of $A^{1,\hdots, \ell}$ at the $\ell$-th step is sufficient to guarantee that $A$ satisfies the GRIP. \end{remark}